Geraldo Rivera Clashes With Fox News Panel After Host Suggests It Would Be Fine To Tell Him To ‘Go Back’

 — HuffPost (@HuffPost) July 20, 2019

-As previously reported by The Inquisitr, after appearing to disavow the chant aimed at Omar, Trump renewed his attacks on the representatives, accusing them of racism and anti-Semitism.
+As previously reported by The Inquisitr, after appearing to disavow the chant aimed at Omar, Trump renewed his attacks on the representatives, accusing them of racism and anti-semitism.

 The president even said that first lady Melania Trump agrees with him, claiming that the congresswomen had used the phrase “evil Jews.”
 Neither of them has ever done so, however, although some have criticized the Israeli government’s policies.